FoadSL/Bankist-app/README.md

 This is a web app for managing your bank account.

+There are 2 accounts you can log into:

+1. Username: js - Password: 1111
+2. Username: jd - Password: 2222

 In this project the focus was on how to work with:

 - Numbers